-Asia-Pacific International University's philosophy and statement of objectives asserts that it is an educational aim of the University to develop skilled graduates who act according to ethical principles and with integrity in their personal and professional lives.
-In preparing students to meet this aim, Asia-Pacific International University expects students to act with integrity in the performance of their academic work while students at University.
+Asia-Pacific International University's philosophy and statement of objectives asserts that the University aims to develop skilled graduates who act according to ethical principles and with integrity in their personal and professional lives.
+In preparing students to meet this aim, the University expects students to act with integrity in the performance of their academic work throughout the time that they are students.

-Asia-Pacific International University assists students in this respect by informing them how to act with integrity and discouraging all forms of academic dishonesty.
-Academic dishonesty may take several forms and these forms include, but are not limited to, plagiarism, cheating in examinations, falsification of data, and incorrectly ascribing authorship in group projects.
+The University assists students in this respect by teaching them how to act with integrity, and it discourages all types of academic dishonesty.
+Academic dishonesty may take many forms, including but not limited to plagiarism, cheating in exams, falsification of data, and incorrectly ascribing authorship in group projects.